stymo/xpy-50/README.md

 - [ ] Parse remainder of params from sysex files
 - [ ] Determine how many patches are duplicates of "INIT PATCH" and remove
 - [ ] Add dir for processed data set
-- [ ] Data cleaning and augmentation based
+- [ ] Data cleaning and augmentation
 - [ ] To/from one-hot functions
 - [ ] Actual patch generation!